Video Product Marketing: A Practical Playbook

 - Name the decision: Are you helping a cold visitor understand the category, or helping an active buyer evaluate your product?

-- Set the next step: Watch demo, book meeting, start trial, share internally, or move to sales.
+- Set the next step: Watch demo, book meeting, start a trial, share internally, or move to sales.

 A simple planning lens